SameerAnsari08/Cat-and-Dog-Classification-using-CNN/README.md

 ## 📂 Dataset

 The dataset consists of labeled images of cats and dogs, typically sourced from Kaggle or other open datasets.
 Images are resized and normalized as part of the preprocessing pipeline.
+Source: https://www.kaggle.com/datasets/salader/dogs-vs-cats

 ## 🧠 Model Overview